All Trans Autos Ltd are able to offer a complete air conditioning car service by qualified local technicians in Colchester, Essex.

 We can carry out an air conditioning regas while you wait.
 The procedure involves removing the old gas and refilling the system with new gas and oil as per your manufacturer’s recommendations.

 R134a is also known as Tetrafluoroethane (CF3CH2F) from the family of HFC refrigerant.
-With the discovery of the damaging effect of CFCs and HCFCs refrigerants to the ozone layer, the HFC family of refrigerant has been widely used as their replacement.
+The HFC family of refrigerant was brought in to replace ozone-depleting CFCs and HCFCs.

 R1234yf (SolsticeTM yf) is a HFO used as a replacement for R134a in automotive air conditioning.
-R1234yf (SolsticeTM yf) has a Global Warming Potential (GWP) under the limit set by the EU’s Mobile Air Conditioning (MAC) Directive and is the next generation refrigerant for automotive air conditioning.
+SolsticeTM yf has a Global Warming Potential (GWP) under the limit set by the EU’s Mobile Air Conditioning (MAC) Directive.
+In light of this, it is the next generation refrigerant for automotive air conditioning.

 What gas does my aircon use?